Hauʻoli Kikaha: New Orleans Saints

 Kikaha was drafted in the second round of the 2015 NFL draft, 44th overall.
 After having a strong training camp and pre-season, he began the season as the starting outside linebacker for the Saints.
 He recorded his first career sack in Week 2 when the Saints played the Tampa Bay Buccaneers.
 Kikaha sat out Week 9 with an ankle injury and then only played 8 snaps in Week 10.
 After a Week 11 bye, he came back healthy, recording three tackles in Week 12.
-He finished his rookie season with 52 tackles, 4.0 sacks, and four forced fumbles.
+Kikaha finished his rookie season with 52 tackles, 4.0 sacks, and four forced fumbles.

 Kikaha tore his ACL on June 9, 2016, and was ruled out for the 2016 season.
 He played in 12 games in 2017, recording 10 tackles and four sacks.
 He suffered an ankle injury in Week 16 and was placed on injured reserve on December 28, 2017.

 On September 1, 2018, Kikaha was waived by the Saints.